The Vision & Cognition Laboratory is directed by Alice Cronin-Golomb, PhD.

 Parkinson’s disease (PD):

-Alzheimer’s Disease, Collaborative Studies:
+Alzheimer’s Disease and Aging, Collaborative Studies:

 - Precision medicine for Alzheimer disease and related disorders.
 In collaboration with Dr. Rhoda Au and Dr. Lindsay Farrer, Boston University School of Medicine